ibm-cloud-docs/Registry/registry_overview.md

 {: important}

 The following example is for the standard plan:
-:   In the month, you pulled images that contain layers with a total size of 14 GB.
+:   In the month, you pulled images that contain layers that total 14 GB.
 Your monthly usage is calculated as shown in the following example:

     In the standard plan, the first 5 GB per month is free, so you get charged for 9 GB (14 GB - 5 GB).